 An educational electronic hobby kit that lets you explore the sounds of ambient light.
-Designed to be portable and easy to use, this kit gives access to the same world of audio as original LITE2SOUND and Sound Cameras.
+Designed to be portable and easy to use, this kit lets you build a photodiode amplifier with automatic gain control and headphones output.

 Plug in your headphones and 9V battery and go exploring.
 Measuring 8 x 4.5 x 4 cm and weighing 80g with battery, it fits your pocket.
 The sliding volume control lever is the only adjustment necessary.
 Lite2Sound PX’s auto-gain circuit accommodates changes in brightness so you don’t have to tweak or fiddle with anything.